Update of the phase-shift analysis of the low-energy $\pi N$ data: The 2020 PSAs

-Equation (\ref{eq:EQ0024}) defines the isoscalar and isovector $s$-wave scattering lengths ($b_0$ and $b_1$) and the isoscalar(isovector)-scalar(vector) $p$-wave scattering volumes ($c_0$, $c_1$, $d_0$, and $d_1)$, which may be projected onto the isospin-spin basis using standard expressions.
-Table \ref{tab:PSACnts} contains the predictions of the ETH model for all these quantities, corresponding to the tDB$_{+/-}$ and tDB$_{+/0}$ solutions.
-The results for the scattering lengths $a_{0+}^{3/2}$ and $a_{0+}^{1/2}$ are similar to those obtained in this programme during the last two decades.
+Equation (\ref{eq:EQ018}) defines the isoscalar and isovector $s$-wave scattering lengths ($b_0$ and $b_1$) and $p$-wave scattering volumes ($c_0$, $c_1$, $d_0$, and $d_1$), which may be projected onto the isospin-spin basis via standard transformations.
+Table \ref{tab:PSACnts} contains the predictions of the ETH model for these quantities, corresponding to the two PSAs of this work.